AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2025-10-0.md

 >[!NOTE]
 >
-> Once you start using the current (latest) release, compare any overridden configurations with the latest ones to get the latest features:
+> * Once you start using the current (latest) release, compare any overridden configurations with the latest ones to get the latest features: ui_config.json (may have been set in folder profiles)
->- ui_config.json (may have been set in folder profiles)
+> * If you're using custom folder profile settings, make sure to save them before upgrading to the current release.
+After updating, review and adjust your settings to align with any changes introduced in the latest version.

 Perform the following steps for Experience Manager Guides as a Cloud Service if you haven't done it earlier for your existing release: